Wood Boiler Heating with an Indoor Wood Boiler

 - Positive impact: Firewood has a nearly neutral impact on atmospheric carbon.
 Firewood harvest is commonplace in our backyards and is well understood.
 No mining, heavy manufacturing, or complicated refining and transportation is required.
 Buying wood from local sources also benefits your regional economy.

-- Simple living and energy independence: With wood being a readily available resource, wood boilers allow you to reduce your dependence on big oil conglomerates and live off the grid with ease.
+- Simple living and energy independence: With wood being a readily available, local resource, wood boilers allow you to save money and reduce your dependence on big energy conglomerates with ease.

 Along with these benefits, many states offer different incentives for wood boiler owners.
 You may also benefit from a 26% federal tax credit through the end of 2021 when you purchase an indoor wood stove with a boiler.
 Our wood boilers offer these advantages and more, and we can help you select the best one for your application.